sapcxtools/workspace/CONTRIBUTING.md

   - `WARN`: potential usage or configuration errors that should not halt execution
   - `INFO`: information the users might want to know but not by default
   - `DEBUG`: information the developers might want to know to understand execution

+## Extensions

+All of the extensions have their own repository and are integrated using `git subtree` into this repository.
+This procedure was choosen for two major reasons:

+1. A centralized repository holding defined releases of the individual extensions and guaranteeing the compatibility with the standard.
+1. The individual extension repositories allow a clean integration into projects, i.e. direct integration of the source code.

+### How-to use

+In order to use an extension from the sapcx.tools you can either download the build artefact from our build pipeline (work in progress) or integration the extension directly into your repository using git subtree.
+The following commands shall give you a guidance on how to integration the extensions into your local repository.
+Keep in mind, that you need to run these commands from the root of your project.
+For the sake of simplicity, we assume that you use the default CCv2 repository layout for your project:

+- The following command is used to add an extension "foobar" into your repository:
+`git subtree add --squash --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git main`
+- For future updates, please use the following command:
+`git subtree pull --squash --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git main`
+- If you want to push changes from the local repository into the extension, please use:
+`git subtree push --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git feature/<name-of-your-feature>`

+Please note, we typically use `--squash` to reduce the number of commits within your project repository.
+If you want the whole history available in your project, feel free to leave out this parameter.
+Still, we do not recommend this.

+### Guidelines for the individual extension repositories

+- Before merging a feature into `main`, make sure that you run an integration tests with the centralized repository, i.e. open a feature branch on the centralized repository and pull the changes from the extension repositories feature branch.
+- We want to make sure that the status of the `main` branch in the extension repository is in sync with the centralized repository.
+  Therefore, the merge into `main` should be coordinated with a merge of the pull into the centralized repository.